sampsyo/cs6120/content/blog/2019-12-13-futil-fsm/index.md

 From this diagram, we can see that the true branch of the program was correctly taken and that value `20` was put into the register `y`.
 The `z` register remains in it's default state.

-For a slightly more intersting example, and to test that while loops were functioning, we implemented a counter.
+For a slightly more interesting example, and because it's the classic hello world program of hardware, we implemented a counter.
 The Dahlia code is the following:

 ```C
 let i = 0;